Light Yagami: Analysis

 This purity is demonstrated in Light's personality shift after he temporarily relinquishes the Death Note to ward off suspicion.
 Losing his memories as Kira along with ownership of the notebook, Light demonstrates compassion, a reluctance to manipulate others, and an intense unwillingness to kill.
 Once his memories return, however, he reverts to his ruthless Kira persona and remains that way until his death.
 Nevertheless, Ohba states that Light never lost his love for his family since he viewed them as righteous people.

 Douglas Wolk of Salon describes Light as "coldly manipulative", "egomaniacal", and "an unrepentant serial killer, a butcher on an enormous scale" who is not "a Freddy Krueger, a monster who represents pure evil, or a Patrick Bateman, a demonic symbol of his age".
 Wolk describes Light as "the good guy, more or less" who genuinely believes that he holds "the moral high ground".
 When asked about which character was most similar to himself, Ohba indicated Near and "maybe Light."
 Regarding Light, Ohba cited "because I did well in school."

 Travis Fickett of IGN describes Light as a "sociopath".
 Tom S. Pepirium of IGN describes Light as "brilliant, but disturbed".
 Wolk describes Light's ideal world, a "totalitarian" place "ruled by a propagandistic TV channel and an arbitrary secret executioner".
 Wolk said that Ohba sometimes suggests that this world is "in some ways a better, happier world than ours".
 Jolyon Baraka Thomas describes Light's vision of justice as "impure": "[His] supercilious attempt to save society from itself is both self-aggrandizing and cruel".
-Toshiki Inoue, the series organizer for the Death Note anime, describes Light as a "child whose wish happens to come true".
+Toshiki Inoue describes Light as a "child whose wish happens to come true".